-- The Sub-Committee recommends that the date of recognition by the NRC of a certifying board should not impact individuals seeking to be named as an authorized user, authorized medical physicist, Radiation Safety Officer, or authorized nuclear pharmacist through the certification pathway.
-[General Comments 3.a.-c.] - The Sub-Committee recommends that the NRC adopt the parent-breakthrough limits for radioisotope generators specified in the relevant FDA-approved package inserts.
-[General Comments [4.a.-b.] - The Sub-Committee does not endorse the new requirement in the Draft Final Rule that licensees report to the NRC as well as to the manufacturer/vendor generator elutions with out-of-tolerance parent-breakthrough but, instead, recommends a single reporting requirement to the manufacturer/vendor.
-[General Comments 4.c.]
+- The Sub-Committee recommends that NRC Staff consider providing guidance in the NUREG-1556, Volume 9 update to licensees on the ways individuals with board certifications prior to NRC's board recognition date may seek authorization.
+[General Comments 3.a.-c.] - The Sub-Committee does not endorse the new requirement in the Draft Final Rule that licensees report to the NRC as well as to the manufacturer/vendor generator elutions with out-of-tolerance parent-breakthrough but, instead, recommends a single reporting requirement to the manufacturer/vendor.
+[General Comments 4.]